The Women’s Centre is a safe place to drop-in, connect and build community with other women.

 Social inclusion and the participation of women in society are often considered indicators of healthy families and healthy communities.
 However, an increasing number of women are at risk of being socially isolated.
 Isolation is a major problem for many women in poverty, new to the city or country, or with health issues.
 It affects coping skills and makes all other problems harder to deal with.

-The Women’s Centre is involved in a variety of community events that provide women with opportunities to connect with each other and build community such as International Women’s Day celebrations in March.
-Every July we host our own Stampede Lunch.
+The Women’s Centre is involved in a variety of community events that provide women with opportunities to connect with each other and build community such as International Women’s Day celebrations in March, and every July, we host our own Stampede Lunch.
 With the help of community partners, we provide tickets to events, theatre, and movies.
 We encourage groups to bring their projects to the Women’s Centre.
-We also facilitate participation in broader community events such as Take Back the Night and the Sisters in Spirit marches.
+We also facilitate participation in broader community events like the Sisters in Spirit vigil.